saripagurek/Eye-Tracking-Heatmap-Video/README.md

   $ pip install Pillow

 To run:
-1. From project directory, run main.py.
+1. From project directory, run main.py $ python main.py
 2. Use the tkinter GUI to import one or more csv data files and one mp4 video file.
 The input data must be of the format:
  ![Example CSV Image](exampleCSV.png "Example CSV")
 ** Note that the headings DO matter **